-Distributed computing in general, and grid computing in particular, is desirable because complex and resource-intensive computing tasks can be accomplished without purchasing and maintaining costly super-computers.
+Distributed computing in general, and grid computing, in particular, is desirable because complex and resource-intensive computing tasks can be accomplished without purchasing and maintaining costly super-computers.
 Rather, relatively small portions of the overall computing task can be distributed among multiple computers and devices of relatively modest capability.
-It will be appreciated that the grid network capability may also be more easily scalable than high performance devices and super-computers.
+It will be appreciated that the grid network capability may also be more easily scalable than high-performance devices and super-computers.
 Further, there is a potential business model for the rental of grid services.

 The dispersed Grid nodes are connected by network infrastructure such as the Internet.
-Grid nodes include computers, data servers and network devices.
+Grid nodes include computers, data servers, and network devices.
 Resource sharing of network devices in a Grid is critical because it provides the interconnectivity of Grid nodes to form a pipeline of resource supply in the Grid.
 In other words, interconnectivity enables reliable sharing of resources such as computing power and data services.

 One problem hindering the advance of Grid technology is that the requisite resource sharing of network nodes is not entirely supported by traditional networks.
 First, Grid nodes generally require a piece of Grid software installed on each Grid node.
 While this installation is relatively easy on a computer, it can be impractical on network devices such as routers and switches.
-Without installation of the Grid software, a network device cannot purposefully make its resource available to the Grid, and a Grid node cannot access a network device through the same Grid rule.
+Without the installation of the Grid software, a network device cannot purposefully make its resource available to the Grid, and a Grid node cannot access a network device through the same Grid rule.

-Another problem hindering the advance of Grid technology is that network devices are typically located in autonomous network domains, and controlled by network management facilities such as network managers and services.
+Another problem hindering the advance of Grid technology is those network devices are typically located in autonomous network domains and controlled by network management facilities such as network managers and services.
 The network management facilities form an actual overlay network which is the network service overlay and gives the API for network control functions.
 In other words, the network service overlay consists of network services that are running on network devices.
 Thus, in a Grid network, there are two overlay networks: the network service overlay and the Grid service overlay.
 But there is a gap between these two overlays.
 The gap is that they are not compatible because network services and Grid services use different service infrastructures.
 Moreover, due to the modest capability of CPU and memory on network devices, network services are generally implemented in lightweight network software while Grid services are generally implemented in heavyweight software and thus require much more CPU power and storage.